moderndatacompany/dataos.info/docs/resources/stacks/scanner/databases_and_warehouses/icebase.md

 - Ensure that the depot is created and you have `read` access for the depot.

 ## Scanner Workflow

 Here is an example of YAML configuration to connect to the source and reach the Metis server to save the metadata in Metis DB.

+**Depot Scan Workflow YAML**

-1. Create and apply the Scanner YAML.
+Create and apply the Scanner YAML.
 You can run the Scanner workflow with or without a filter pattern.

     ```yaml
     version: v1